Blakedb/GPA-calc/README.md

-# GPA-calc
+# Projects
-Program to calculate GPA average for any number of classes
+Hello!
+Here are a handful of projects ive worked.

-First python project, still very new.
+Most involve data science and analysis.

-Looking for any and all feedback on this GPA calculator!
+All feedback is appreciated!
+Thanks!